Appendicitis – Causes, Symptoms, Treatment and Prevention

 Appendicitis is the inflammation of the appendix.
 It is considered a medical emergency.
 It needs surgery that involves the removal of the appendix.
 The appendix normally sits in the lower right abdomen.
 The appendix is located at the junction of the large and the small intestine.
 Appendicitis starts with pain and within hours, the pain travels to the lower right-hand side.
 Although anyone can develop appendicitis at any age, it generally occurs in people between the age group of 10 to 30.

-What Causes Appendicitis
+Causes & Symptoms of Appendicitis

 - Blockage inside the appendix